 hosts major events including U20 6 Nations fixtures and LV= Cup finals,

 not to mention a host of non-rugby events provided by parent company

-The main stand is the 6,000-seater Slick Systems Stand which was completed in 2008.
-The stand houses a restaurant, hospitality suites and corporate boxes.
-Within the stand you'll find the Slick Systems Supporters bar, several food outlets, the club store and box office.
+The main stand is the 6,000-seater East Stand which was completed in 2008.
+This stand houses a restaurant, hospitality suites and corporate boxes.
+Within the stand you'll find a bar, the food village, club store and box office.